Witold Małcużyński: Biography

 When World War II began, he was in France.
 There, he joined the artistic-propaganda section of the Polish Army and visited military camps.
 After the capitulation of France, he and his new wife escaped in a sealed traincar to Portugal, where he met the conductor Grzegorz Fitelberg, who offered him a tour of South America.
 Małcużyński went to Argentina in October 1940.
 In April 1942 he relocated to the United States.
 Essential to his American career was the violinist Yehudi Menuhin, who initially helped him with management issues.
 After the war, he moved to Switzerland.

 He was a member of the jury of the International Chopin Competition in 1960 and 1970, the Queen Elisabeth Music Competition (Belgium) in 1960, and the Paloma O'Shea International Piano Competition in 1976.

 He was conferred an Officer's Cross of the Order of Polonia Restituta.
-He died in 1977 in Majorca, Spain, and was buried in the Powązki Cemetery, Poland.
+He died in 1977 in Palma de Mallorca, Spain, and was buried in the Powązki Cemetery, Poland.